 Has it been a long time since you gave much thought to February being the month for sweethearts?
 After fifty, Valentine’s Day can come and go quite quietly.

 Maybe you’ll have dinner with your partner, there might even be flowers and candy involved, but the most special person in your life on February 14th (or any other day for that matter) and who you need to show big love to – is you!

 Think about it.
-You are who you’ve spent your entire life with and the person you will share the rest of your days with.
+You are the person with whom you spent your entire life thus far, and the person with whom you will share the rest of your days.
 It’s high time for some self-love.
 It may be long overdue.